cylixlee/OpenSpecContinuum/README.md

 # OpenSpec Continuum

-OpenSpec Continuum (or abbreviated as Continuum) is an independently maintained downstream of [OpenSpec](https://github.com/Fission-AI/OpenSpec) that closely follows the upstream.
+OpenSpec Continuum (hereafter Continuum) is an independently maintained downstream of [OpenSpec](https://github.com/Fission-AI/OpenSpec) that closely follows the upstream.
 It builds upon all official upstream releases and additionally maintains a curated collection of community-driven, practical improvements that have not been merged upstream, offering greater utility while preserving maximum compatibility.

 ## Usage and Core Concepts